Setting up Azure Blob Storage

 - In Microsoft Dynamics 365 Business Central, set up Expense Management for Azure Blob Storage.

 Both of these processes are described below.

-To set up an Azure Blob storage account and container for Expense Management, follow these steps:
+To set up an Azure Blob Storage account and container for Expense Management:

 - Sign in to the Azure portal.

-- In the Search box, enter Storage accounts (classic), and then choose the related link.
+- In the Search box, enter Storage accounts (classic), and then select the related link.

-- In the action bar, select Add to open the Create storage account page.
+- On the action bar, select Add to open the Create storage account page.

 - On the Basics tab, fill in the required information, including a name for your storage account.
 You'll need this name in the Expense Management setup later.